ivany9/toolsfinder/README.md

 ## Final Project Tools Finder

-This Application si going to be  developing  as my final Project in the University of Sydney, to complete all the request to be a Web Developer.
+This Application is been  developing  as my final Project in the University of Sydney, to complete all the request to be a Web Developer.

 ## User Stories